moyukapp/moyuk-docs/docs/privacy.md

 This privacy policy explains how we collect, use, disclose, and protect your personal information when you use [Moyuk](https://moyukapp.com) (hereinafter referred to as “service”).

+## Note about Beta

+Moyuk is currently in beta.
+Please note that during the beta version of our service, it may not be fully compliant with the General Data Protection Regulation (GDPR).
+If you are subject to the GDPR, we kindly ask that you do not use our service.

 ## What information do we collect?

 We collect two types of information from you: personal data and non-personal data.